On $2$-cycles of graphs: Introduction

-It was a folklore conjecture that every $2$-cycle on $G$ is a sum of circuit-pair $2$-cycles and Kuratowski $2$-cycles on $G$.
-This was disproved by Barnett \cite{Barnett2010a}: there exists a $2$-cycle on $K_{3,4}$ which is not a sum of circuit-pair $2$-cycles and Kuratowski $2$-cycles.
+It was a folklore conjecture that every $2$-cycle on $G$ is a sum of an element in $B(G)$ and Kuratowski $2$-cycles on $G$.
+This was disproved by Barnett \cite{Barnett2010a}: there exists a $2$-cycle on $K_{3,4}$ which is not a sum of an element in $B(G)$ and Kuratowski $2$-cycles.
 However, we will see that the conjecture holds in case the graph is sufficiently connected.
 Another case where the conjecture holds is for symmetric $2$-cycles.
-Define the map $T : L(G)\to L(G)$ by $T(d)(e,f) = d(f,e)$ for all $d\in L(G)$ and all edges $e,f\in E(G)$.
-A $2$-cycle $d$ on $G$ is \emph{symmetric} if $T(d) = d$.
-We denote the module of all symmetric $2$-cycles of $G$ by $L^{\text{sym}}(G)$.
-If $d\in L(G)$, then $d + T(d)$ is a symmetric $2$-cycle.
-For vertex-disjoint oriented cycles $C$ and $D$ of $G$, we call $\chi_{C,D} + T(\chi_{C,D})$ a \emph{symmetric circuit-pair $2$-cycle}.
-We denote the submodule of $L^{\text{sym}}(G)$ generated by all symmetric circuit-pair $2$-cycles by $B^{\text{sym}}(G)$.
-Observe that Kuratowski $2$-cycles are symmetric.
-In \cite{Holst2003b}, van der Holst showed that every symmetric $2$-cycle on $G$ over $\mathbb{Z}$ is a linear combination of symmetric circuit-pair $2$-cycles and Kuratowski $2$-cycles.

-In this paper, we use the notion of module of $2$-cycles on $G$.
-These are isomorphic to the module of homology classes in $H_2(G\times G-\Delta_G)$.
-Here $G\times G-\Delta_G$ is the deleted product of the graph $G$, which is obtained from the $2$-dimensional cell complex $G\times G$ by removing the diagonal $\Delta_G = \{(x,x)~|~x\in G\}$.
-Copeland and Patty~\cite{CopPat70} obtained upper and lower bounds on the Betti numbers of the deleted products of graphs.
-In \cite{MR2491587}, Barnett and Farber proved, if we put it in terms of $2$-cycles on $G$, that the module of $2$-cycles of a plane graph $G$ has as a basis the set of all $\chi_{C,D}$, where $C$ and $D$ are cycles bounding nonadjacent faces of $G$.